darthoctopus/diaconis-notes-1/diaconis.md

 We next show how to decompose the uniform distribution on groups with no proper subgroups: the integers mod a prime.
 It is easy to see that the uniform distribution is not semi-decomposable on $\Z_2$ or $\Z_3$.
 One approach uses the fact that $1+z$ and $l+z+z^2$ are irreducible over the reals.
 Factorization of $U$ would lead to a factorization of the associated polynomial.
-Note that Levy's example on $S_3$ discussed above is really $\Z_3$ since his basic measure lives on the identity and the two 3-cycles.
+Note that Levy's example on $S_3$ discussed above is really $\Z_3$ since this basic measure lives on the identity and the two 3-cycles.

 \begin{lemma}